-Tier 3: Session-based, Web Authentication
+A.4 Tier 3: Session-based, Web Authentication

-The diagram on the previous page (Fig. A-2) and steps below describe the operations of the session-based authentication process:
+Figure 26 and the steps below describe the operations of the session-based authentication process:

-- 1. The user makes a Web request by entering a URL in his/her browser window. - 2.
-The Web Filter intercepts this request and sends the user the Authentication Request Form, requesting the user to log in with his/her login ID and password. - 3.
+1. The user makes a Web request by entering a URL in his/her browser window.

+- 2. The Web Filter intercepts this request and sends the user the Authentication Request Form, requesting the user to log in with his/her login ID and password. - 3.
 The Web Filter verifies the user's information with the authentication server (Domain Controller, Active Directory, LDAP, etc.). - 4.
 A Java applet window opens on the user's workstation while the original window loads the requested URL.
 The user will continue to be authenticated as long as the window remains open.

-NOTE: If the Java applet fails to launch, as on Android and iOS-based devices, enabling the time-based fallback option lets the user access the Internet for the duration of time specified.
+Note: If the Java applet fails to launch, as on Android and iOS-based devices, enabling the time-based fallback option lets the user access the Internet for the duration of time specified.